petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 With client extensions, you can

-* Apply [custom JavaScript or CSS](#front-end-client-extensions) to your pages without needing to rely on any specific code in Liferay
+* Apply [custom JavaScript or CSS](#front-end-client-extensions), while avoiding dependencies on Liferay's code
-* Embed applications hosted remotely into a [custom element](./client-extensions/front-end-client-extensions/understanding-custom-element-and-iframe-client-extensions.md) on a page in Liferay
+* Embed applications hosted remotely into a [custom element](./client-extensions/front-end-client-extensions/understanding-custom-element-and-iframe-client-extensions.md) on a Liferay page
-* Simplify your process to apply programmatically the same configurations or objects to multiple environments, by [converting them into client extensions](#configuration-client-extensions)
+* Apply the same configurations or objects to multiple environments, by [converting them into client extensions](#configuration-client-extensions)
-* Call custom services or [functions](#microservice-client-extensions) running outside of Liferay, such as a REST endpoint, using the programming languages or technologies of your choice
+* Call custom services or [functions](#microservice-client-extensions) running outside of Liferay (e.g., a REST endpoint), using the programming languages or technologies of your choice

 ## Types of Client Extensions

 Client extensions integrate with [Liferay Workspace](./tooling/liferay-workspace/what-is-liferay-workspace.md), so that you can use the available tools there to quickly develop and deploy them.
 Client extensions communicate with Liferay via [headless APIs](../headless-delivery/using-liferay-as-a-headless-platform.md).

-Client extensions are broken into these technologies:
+Client extensions can be categorized as

 * [Front-end client extensions](#front-end-client-extensions)
 * [Microservice client extensions](#microservice-client-extensions)